maeddes/hse-24-winter/LABS.md

 ### **Client-Side/Frontend Instructions**

 1. **Framework Selection**
-   - Use a framework that supports server-side rendering (SSR) for easier configuration and adaptability in distributed systems.
+   - Use a framework that supports **other than Python Flask** server-side rendering (SSR) for easier configuration and adaptability in distributed systems.

 2. **External Communication**
    - Ensure that the client application can communicate with the backend on a non-localhost network to simulate real-world deployment.